abhishekkumareb8/shubham/README.md

 yarn start
 ```

-## Prerequisites
-- Node js >= 12
-- Yarn as package manager

 ## Features
 ### User Listing
-The application home page lists users in a tabular form.
+- The application home page lists users in a tabular form.
 Few attributes are displayed in the table (Name, Location, Email, Status) which are also filterable and few attributes (Profile Picture, Date of Birth and Contact Number) are hidden in the table.
 And a view button which when clicked displays the user detail.

-There is a pagination which allows to navigate to different pages when there are mmany users.
+- There is a pagination which allows to navigate to different pages when there are mmany users.
 The per page count is set as 7.

-We can sort and order on the basis of any of these four columns by clicking on a table header.
+- We can sort and order on the basis of any of these four columns by clicking on a table header.

 ### User Detail
-'View' button in listing page triggers a modal box which displays all the information about the user.
+- 'View' button in listing page triggers a modal box which displays all the information about the user.

 ### User Search
-The application home page has a section for searching users.
+- The application home page has a section for searching users.
 There are four filters available right now - Name, Location, Email and Status.
 We can search in any of these fields of as a whole combined, So when we search something without selecting the filter, it searches on all of the four fields to render the matched users.

 ## Express APIs